djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 *Get One liner from Anand*

+> [!NOTE]
+> If you're new to Azure Data Factory, see [Introduction to Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction).

 In this Lab, we will utilize Azure Data Factory's visual authoring experience to create a pipeline that copies data stored in Amazon S3 to Azure Data Lake Storage Gen2 and then executes a Mapping Data Flow to transform and write to a SQL Data Warehouse.

 ## Prerequisites